GitJit-max/learning-linux/chapter/01-intro.md

 **Copyleft** says that anyone who redistributes the software, with or without changes, must pass along the freedom to further copy and change it.
 Copyleft guarantees that every user has freedom.
 To copyleft a program, one first state that it is copyrighted.
 Then one adds distribution terms, which are a legal instrument that gives everyone the rights to use, modify, and redistribute the program's code, or any program derived from it, but only if the distribution terms are unchanged.
 Thus, the code and the freedoms become legally inseparable.

 Proprietary software developers use copyright to take away the users' freedom.
 The Free Software movement use copyright to guarantee freedom.
 That's why they reversed the name, changing copy*right* into copy*left*.
-The *left* in copyleft is not a reference to the verb leave; Only to the direction which is the mirror image of right.
+The *left* in copyleft is not a reference to the verb leave; only to the direction which is the mirror image of right.

 > [!NOTE]
 > Once software is licensed under the GNU GPL, a commercial operator cannot, for example, buy it to stop the development, to exclude a competitor.